Recent Blog Articles

 The bladder workout: Tame incontinence without surgery

-Bladder training can go a long way toward helping with urinary incontinence.
-This treatment strategy for incontinence involves learning to urinate on a schedule (timed voiding) and doing pelvic muscle exercises.
+Fortunately, bladder training is a treatment strategy that can go a long way toward helping with urinary incontinence.
+Bladder training involves learning to urinate on a schedule (called timed voiding) and doing pelvic muscle exercises.

 Here's a step-by-step bladder-training technique: